WolfireGames/LowLightCombat2021OSS/README.md

 # Low Light Combat 2021 Open Source
-This is the open source project files of Low Light Combat 2021.
+These are the open source project files of Low Light Combat 2021.

 Note that due to licensing contraints this project does not include the Asteroid level that's in the game or any of the assets from that level.